 When classes are in session, the university offers a shuttle service around campus and weekend shopping shuttle.
 Baldwin County offers a shuttle service within the county Monday through Friday from 7:30 a.m. to 4:30 p.m.
 It is necessary to phone 478-445-2941 in advance to make a reservation ($2 one way).
-There is no other public transportation in Milledgeville.
-For this reason, most students live on-campus or nearby the university within walking distance.
+The university also offers a TapRide for a small fee.
+Because of limited local transportation, most students live on-campus or nearby the university within walking distance.
 Other forms of transportation are listed below.

 Bicycles can be bought new or used through advertisements in the school or local newspapers or through local stores.
 Be sure to lock your bicycle whenever it is left unattended.